cdap-guides/cdap-mapreduce-guide/README.md

 Let’s Build It!
 ---------------

 The following sections will guide you through building an application from scratch.
 If you are interested in deploying and running the application right away, you can clone its source code from this GitHub repository.
-In that case, feel free to skip the next two sections and jump right to the Build and Run\_ section.
+In that case, feel free to skip the next two sections and jump right to the
+Build and Run Application\_ section.

 Application Design
 ------------------